The Theory of Everything (soundtrack): Development

-Critical response
+Critical reception

 Aggregator Metacritic, which uses a weighted average, assigned The Theory of Everything (Original Motion Picture Soundtrack) a score of 69 out of 100 based on 4 critics, indicating "generally favorable reviews".
 In a four-star review, James Southall of Movie Wave wrote "The Theory of Everything is an impressive piece of work, charting a difficult dramatic path with great skill and managing to combine very different pulls of emotion and drama into a coherent whole.
 Fans of Desplat in particular will surely find much to admire."
 Andrew Le of Renowned for Sound wrote "Jóhannsson's score is a delight to lose yourself to either in the cinema or in your living room.
 It is intricately infused with humanity and emotion, making it a fitting complement to the film."
 John Garratt of PopMatters wrote "Jóhann Jóhannsson wasn't hired to get our attention; he was hired to enhance a movie.
 The Theory of Everything the soundtrack album may or may not find life outside of the film's release, but Jóhannsson doesn't have to count on that.
 At the rate he works, he's probably moved on to the next thing already."
 Simon Smith of Higher Plain Music wrote "This is a lovely soundtrack, understated in many ways.
 It's one to listen to mostly with some wine late at night for contemplation and reflection and it will easily make you muse at whatever your theories are for whatever you're thinking about."